Kvinna i solljus efter microneedling, illustrerar frågan om man kan sola efter behandling med dermaroller eller dermapen.

 • Dryness and flaking

-If you specifically work with pigment, you can read: microneedling for pigment spots and melasma.
+If you are specifically working with pigmentation, you can read: microneedling for pigmentation spots and melasma.

 How to reduce sun risks after microneedling at home